 It's not uncommon for people to ask for your "best price" or try to negotiate before they've seen the car in person.
 If you give out a number first, they may try to lower the price even further once they've seen the car.
 Try to avoid these situations by letting shoppers know you would rather negotiate after they've seen the car.

-When a person test-drives your car and likes it, you can expect him or her to make an offer.
-If the offer is well below your asking price, you will want to either hold firm with your asking price or make a counteroffer.
-An easy counteroffer is to meet the would-be buyer halfway or slightly increase the offer made to you.
-Give the negotiation process some thought ahead of time so you won't be caught unprepared when the time comes.
+When a person test-drives your car and likes it, you can expect them to make an offer.
+If the offer is far below your asking price, you will want to either hold firm or make a reasonable counteroffer.
+A good counteroffer would be either meeting the would-be buyer halfway from what they offered you or go slightly above what they offered you.
+For example, if the asking price of the car is $20,000 and the buyer offers you $17,000, a counteroffer could be $18,500.
+Give the negotiation process some thought ahead of time so you won't be caught unprepared.
+This preparation will let you feel more proactive and assertive during the negotiation process.

-In some cases, the buyer might want to have an agreement that is contingent on you performing repair work.
-This can lead to misunderstandings down the line, so avoid such deals if you can.
-The best thing to do is discount the car so the buyer can handle the repairs without your involvement.
+In some cases, the buyer might want an agreement contingent on your performing the repair work.
+This can lead to misunderstandings down the line, so it's best to avoid such deals if possible.
+The best option is to discount the car so the buyer can handle the repairs without your involvement.
+This way, the buyer knows the work is done to their standards and, should the issue resurface, it will no longer be the seller's concern.

 5. Finalize the payment and paperwork

 The laws governing the sale of motor vehicles vary from state to state.
-Check with the governing agency in your state.
-Most of this information is now available online.
-When selling your car, it's important to limit your liability.
-For example, if the buyer gets a parking ticket or is in an accident, you may be held responsible.
-Most states have a release of liability form that you can fill out to prevent such a situation.
-This article on closing a used car sale has more detailed information and a handy checklist.
+Thankfully, most, if not all, pertinent car-buying and selling information is now available online.
+For example, when selling your car, it's important to limit your liability.
+If the buyer gets a ticket or is in an accident, you may be held responsible.
+Most states have a release of liability form that you can fill out when the sale is completed to prevent such a situation.
+This article on closing a used car sale has more detailed information and a useful checklist.

-Once you have the money from the sale — it's customary to request a cashier's check or cash — sign the title over to the buyer or provide the person with a bill of sale.
-Finally, remember to contact your insurance agent to cancel your policy on the vehicle you've sold.
+Once you have the money from the sale, it's common to request a cashier's check or cash and then sign the title over to the buyer or provide the person with a bill of sale.
+Don't forget to immediately contact your insurance agent to cancel your policy on the vehicle you've just sold.

-Occasionally, unexpected bumps arise in the sale process.
-You can handle these easily if you are dealing with a reasonable person.
-As prospective buyers contact you, use your intuition to evaluate them.
-If they seem difficult, pushy or even shady, wait for another buyer.
-With the right person, selling a used car should be simple and easy.
+Unfortunately, unexpected bumps can arise even in the most carefully planned and seemingly seamless sale process.
+You can handle these easily if you're dealing with a reasonable buyer.
+As interested parties contact you, use your intuition to evaluate them.
+If they seem difficult, pushy, or even shady, wait for someone else.
+Potential warning signs could entail them wanting to meet to see the car immediately — irrespective of your schedule — or offering an outlandishly low price.
+With the right person, selling a used car should be simple and stress-free.